codingscape/vision-rag/README.md

 Right now, it's a standalone script with the prompt hard coded into it.
 There are two ways to pass your Google and Hugging Face keys.
 Either CLI args or ENV vars.
 CLI args are `--google` and `--hf`.
 The ENV vars are `GOOGLE_API_KEY` and `HF_API_KEY`.
 You must use one of the two.
 Edit the prompt and run `python main.py`.

+If you want to generate multiple images you can use the `--num` CLI arg or the `NUM_IMAGES` ENV var.

 You will need some pretty beefy hardware to run this on unless you have access to RunPod or GPU instances in AWS.